 Words Beyond the Canvas

 Phase 2

-From August to December 2024, I was focused on interpreting my father's words and translating them into visual images, in hopes of expressing my own artistic voice and creativity, as well as paying homage to him.
+Through Phase 2, I focused on interpreting my father's words and translating them into visual images, in hopes of expressing my own artistic voice and creativity, as well as paying homage to him.

 I chose excerpts of my father's writing and attempted to translate them into visual images on my canvases.
 The words and floating thoughts from my father's letters, sketchbook and biography notes have served as a source of inspiration, that have guided my artistic interpretations and helped capture a quality of his essence in my paintings and beyond.

-The style of the 15 paintings that I have been work on are mostly abstract, with some figurative elements.
+The style of the 15+ paintings that I have been work on are mostly abstract, with some figurative elements, generally reflective of some ephemeral realm.

 In Phase 2 , I also began to attempt to integrate technology into the creative process, in order to generating a different visual inspiration.
-The A.I. platform, Midjourney Alpha, has offered some interesting amalgamated feedback, whereby text and visual depictions are blended together in a similarly playfulness and fluid fashion found in the writing of my father's.
+The A.I. platform, Midjourney Alpha and Playform AI have offered some interesting amalgamated feedback, whereby text and visual depictions are blended together in a similarly playfulness and fluid fashion found in the writing of my father's.
 As this A.I. tool analyzes my father's writing, it determines what are the key themes, sentiments, and stylistic elements and provides an objective perspective.
 Below are a few examples of some of the A.I. results.

+Words Beyond the Canvas